 "One of the functions that are slowed down with dehydration is the body's fat-burning system," Seti says.
-"However, when your body is well-hydrated and functioning appropriately, your metabolic rate will increase, which helps you burn more calories and feel more energized."
-The difference is actually alarming.
-Seti says that when your body is fully hydrated, your calorie burn rate can increase by as much as 30%.
+"However, when your body is well hydrated and functioning appropriately, your metabolic rate will increase, which helps you burn more calories and feel more energized."
+The difference is alarming.
+Seti says that when your body is fully hydrated, your calorie burn rate can increase by as much as 30 percent.
 "In addition, for most people, the initial feelings of thirst and hunger are indistinguishable in our bodies," she says.
 "So we often misinterpret thirst as hunger and eat when we are thirsty."
-Drinking water regularly helps to avoid these potential problems by keeping you properly hydrated and also helps keep your stomach full, keeping you from overeating at meal times or giving in to pesky cravings.
+Drinking water regularly helps to avoid these potential problems by keeping you properly hydrated and also helps keep your stomach full, keeping you from overeating at mealtimes or giving in to pesky cravings.

 Take Care of Your Muscles